Auto Industry Bailout

 Chrysler received $4 billion of the $7 billion bridge loan it originally requested.
 In return, its owner Cerberus vowed to convert its debt to equity.

 Chrysler had also asked for $6 billion from the Energy Department to retool for more energy efficient vehicles.
 Chrysler wanted the Big Three to partner with the federal government in a joint venture to develop alternative energy vehicles.
 That didn't happen, and Chrysler didn’t get the loan from the Energy Department.
-Instead, it pledged to debut an electric vehicle in 2010, ramping up to 500,000 by 2013.
+Instead, it pledged to debut an electric vehicle in 2010 and ramp up its production to 500,000 by 2013.

 On April 30, 2009, Chrysler filed for bankruptcy.
 Treasury Secretary Tim Geithner agreed to lend it $6 billion to fund operations while in bankruptcy.
 It emerged as a new company, 58.5 percent of which automaker Fiat S.p.A. of Italy now partly owned.
 This Fiat-Chrysler merger created the world's sixth largest automaker.
 The rest is owned by the United Auto Workers Retiree Medical Benefits Trust.
 Chrysler closed underperforming dealerships as part of its bankruptcy proceedings.